dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 ## Resources

-Use the following resources to learn more about library packages:
+Use the following resources to learn more about packages:

 * [Libraries and imports](/language/libraries) covers
   using library files.